melissamcewen/uniquepetz/src/petz.md

 - The new breeds have some major flaws and are largely considered poorly designed
 - Petz files in Petz 5 cannot easily be brought back into Petz 3/4

 Personally, I don't think Petz 5 was created with the same care that defines the other games.
 For example, the new breeds don't seem to have any new animations or behaviors compared to the Petz 4 ones.

+**Whatever game you pick please back up your .pet files often!
+That goes double for Petz 5, which is known to corrupt them randomly.**

 ## Where can I get the other PF Magic games?